-Melania Trump hits Daily Mail with $100 million libel suit
+Melania Trump sues Daily Mail for libel

+Melania Trump sued The Daily Mail for libel, and The Daily Mail responded by retracting its story.

-Melania Trump has filed a $150 million lawsuit against The Daily Mail and Tarpley, a U.S.-based blog, claiming that the two outlets made false and defamatory statements about her involvement in an escort service.
+Trump filed suit against The Daily Mail and Tarpley, a U.S.-based blog, on Thursday, claiming that the two outlets made false and defamatory statements about her involvement in an escort service.

 "These defendants made several statements about Mrs. Trump that are 100% false and tremendously damaging to her personal and professional reputation," Charles Harder, a lawyer for Melania Trump -- Donald Trump's wife -- said in a statement.
 The suit was filed in state court in Montgomery County, Maryland.

 "Defendants broadcast their lies to millions of people throughout the U.S. and the world—without any justification," Harder continued.
 "Their many lies include, among others, that Mrs. Trump supposedly was an 'escort' in the 1990s before she met her husband.
-Defendants' actions are so egregious, malicious and harmful to Mrs. Trump that her damages are estimated at $150 million dollars."
+Defendants' actions are so egregious, malicious and harmful to Mrs. Trump that her damages are estimated at $150 million."

 Melania Trump had last week placed The Daily Mail, Tarpley and other news organizations on notice for what she and her attorney said were false and defamatory statements in reports about both her employment and immigration history.